OniDaito/crabseal/README.md

 Large datasets will take a while to generate.
 Groups selected from the database will be pre-processed.
 This takes fewer than 5 minutes for a set of 7000 or so items.
 The same number of items will take around 30 minutes to generate the final NPZ files during the second and final processing stage.
 Bigger sets of 10,000 items or so may take a couple of hours to generate.

 ## Testing
-Testing requires the [sealhits_testdata repository](https://gitlab.st-andrews.ac.uk/biology/smru/bjb8/sealhits_testdata).
+Testing requires the [sealhits_testdata zip file](https://zenodo.org/records/12518315).
 This is quite a large repository and requires git lfs to be installed.
 It includes images (as FITS files), GLFs, PGDFs and the schema & data for a postgresql test database.
 This database must be setup before testing can begin.
 Please refer to the README inthat particular project when setting up the database for testing.
 Once this is setup on your test machine, the pytest will create a temporary database called *testseals*.
 Make sure this database does not already exist.

 You will need to export the username and password for your particular postgresql setup.
 This is done with a couple of environment variables